GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 |       |     |     |   |       | auto-scale and auto-offset                |
 +-------+-----+-----+---+-------+-------------------------------------------+

-These suffices can be anything that makes sense to the user.
+These suffixes can be anything that makes sense to the user.
 To activate this mechanism, set parameter :term:`IO_GRIDFILE_SHORTHAND` to TRUE in your :doc:`/gmt.conf` file.
 Then, using the filename ``stuff.i2`` is equivalent to saying ``stuff.i2=bs+n32767``, and the filename ``wet.mask`` means wet.mask=bm+n0.
 For a file intended for masking, i.e.,